AitchisonLab/perox-per-cell/README.md

     - The second sets the minimum size, in pixels, for a peroxisome to be counted.
 Default is 1.
     - The third should be set to one less than the maximum possible pixel intensity value for the input image.
 In other words, 2^(bit depth of input image) - 1.
 Default is 16383.
 5) Press Run
 6) The GUI will close and messages output by the program will appear in the command prompt.
+You may see warning messages related to TensorFlow but they can be ignored.
 When the run finishes, the GUI will re-open and another run can be performed.
 In initial tests, the program takes less than 90 seconds to process one imaging file on a garden variety Windows desktop.

 ### On Mac OS X
 Currently, a standalone executable for Mac OS X is not available.
 Installing the tool on Mac OS X requires setting up two conda environments that are then used to execute Python files in the perox-per-cell repository.